yojee/yojee-developer-portal/docs/guides/api-integration-guide.md

 ### Authentication

-Most of the API calls will require the following parameters in the header:
+Most of the API calls will require the following parameters in the HTTP header:

 <table style="text-align: left;">
     <tr>